utsb-fmm/bipartisan-set-matlab/README.md

 # bipartisan-set-matlab

-Matlab program to compute the Bipartisan set, also known as the essential set
+Matlab program to compute the Bipartisan set, also known as the essential set.

-To have examples just type 'demo' in Matlab.
+To have examples, just type 'demo' in Matlab.

 ## If you use this program in a published work, please cite: